networkx/networkx/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: 'Please describe the problem you have encountered'
+---

 <!-- If you have a general question about NetworkX, please use the discussions tab to create a new discussion -->

 <!--- Provide a general summary of the issue in the Title above -->